dnakhooda/Neutron/README.md

 ## Documentation 📝

-All features in Neutron are contained within the Neutron namespace.
-To access Neutron's features and explore its various methods, use the Neutron namespace.
+The Neutron namespace contains all of Neutron's features and allows you to access its various methods.
+Read the descriptions of each method or function to learn its purpose and how to use it.

 ## Contributing 🗣️